Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 At what age should I consider a facelift?

-There is no specific age.
-The relevant question is whether the structural changes in your face are significant enough that non-surgical treatments are no longer producing meaningful improvement, and whether your anatomy fits the procedures available.
-Most patients who proceed with first-time facelift surgery are in their late 40s through 60s, but this reflects the decades when structural descent typically becomes pronounced rather than a clinical age requirement.
-Some patients in their early 40s have early structural change significant enough to warrant surgery; others don’t reach that point until their 60s or beyond.
-The consultation determines whether your individual anatomy fits the procedure.
+There is no set age.
+The question is whether the structural changes in your face have moved past what non-surgical treatments improve, and whether your anatomy fits the procedures available.
+Most first-time facelift patients are in their late 40s through 60s, but that reflects when structural descent usually becomes pronounced rather than a clinical age rule.
+Some patients in their early 40s have early change significant enough to warrant surgery.
+Others do not reach that point until their 60s or beyond.
+The consultation decides.

 Can cosmetic injectables replace a facelift?

-Cosmetic injectables can address dynamic changes and add volume in specific areas, but they cannot reposition descended structural tissues.
-There is a ceiling on what injectables can do.
-Once the SMAS layer and deeper ligamentous structures have loosened, which produces the jowling, midface descent, and neck change that facelift surgery addresses, non-surgical options work around the structural change rather than correcting it.
-For some patients, a long period of injectable management is appropriate before surgery becomes the right next step.
-For others, particularly those who notice diminishing returns from increasing injectable spend, surgical assessment is the more sensible path.
-Cosmetic injectables and surgical correction can also be complementary, addressing different aspects of facial ageing.
+Cosmetic injectables can address dynamic changes and add volume in specific areas, but they cannot reposition descended structural tissue.
+There is a ceiling.
+Once the SMAS and the deeper ligaments have loosened, which is what produces jowling, midface descent, and neck change, injectables work around the structural change rather than correcting it.
+For some patients a long period of injectable management is appropriate before surgery becomes the right step.
+For others, especially those seeing diminishing returns on rising injectable spend, surgical assessment is the more sensible path.
+The two can also be complementary.

 Can I have a facelift without a neck lift?

-Yes, where the lower face shows significant descent but the neck remains relatively unaffected.
-In practice this is more common in younger candidates (early to mid 50s) than in older patients.
-By the time most patients present for first-time facelift surgery, some degree of neck-level change is also present, and a combined facelift and neck lift addresses both regions in one operation rather than leaving the neck looking incongruent with the surgically lifted lower face.
-The decision is made during consultation based on examination of the neck anatomy.
+Yes, where the lower face shows significant descent but the neck is relatively unaffected.
+In practice this is more common in younger candidates, in their early to mid 50s, than in older patients.
+By the time most patients present for a first facelift, some neck change is also present, and a combined facelift and neck lift treats both in one operation rather than leaving the neck looking out of step with the lifted lower face.
+The neck anatomy is assessed at consultation.

 How do I know if I need deep plane facelift surgery?

-The choice between deep plane, SMAS, vertical, or other facelift techniques depends on the underlying anatomy: particularly the degree of midface descent, the position of the deeper ligamentous structures, and the patient’s skin and tissue characteristics.
-Deep plane techniques access and reposition deeper anatomical layers, which can produce more durable results in patients with significant midface descent and tissue laxity.
-Standard SMAS techniques address the SMAS layer specifically and may be appropriate where midface descent is less prominent.
-The technique selection is a clinical decision made during consultation rather than a patient choice from a menu; the question is which technique fits the anatomy.
+The choice between deep plane, SMAS, vertical, or other techniques depends on the anatomy, particularly the degree of midface descent, the position of the deeper ligaments, and your skin and tissue characteristics.
+Deep plane techniques reposition deeper layers and can give more durable results where there is significant midface descent and tissue laxity.
+SMAS techniques address the SMAS layer and may suit cases where midface descent is less prominent.
+Technique is a clinical decision made at consultation, not a menu choice.
+The question is which one fits your anatomy.

 How long does a facelift result last?

-Facelift surgery does not stop the ageing process; it resets the structural starting point from which ongoing ageing continues.
-Many patients find that facelift results remain meaningfully visible for many years, often around a decade or longer, although this varies depending on anatomy, skin quality, weight stability, lifestyle, and ongoing ageing.
-Patients who maintain a stable weight, protect their skin from sun damage, avoid smoking, and continue appropriate non-surgical care of skin and underlying tissues tend to maintain results longer than patients who don’t.
-Some patients consider revision facelift surgery in their 70s or beyond, particularly where significant additional change has accumulated since the first procedure.
+A facelift does not stop ageing.
+It resets the structural starting point from which ageing continues.
+Many patients find the result stays meaningfully visible for years, often around a decade or longer, though this varies with anatomy, skin quality, weight stability, and lifestyle.
+Stable weight, sun protection, not smoking, and ongoing skin care all help results last.
+Some patients consider revision surgery in their 70s or beyond, where significant additional change has accumulated.

 What Are the Consultation Requirements in Australia?